-Let’s make Japanese fried chicken by using our Japanese Namisato Fried Batter Flour 100g, one of the greatest fried chickens in the world!
-In addition, it’s exceptionally flavorful, juicy and ultra crispy.
+Let’s make Japanese fried chicken by using our Japanese Frying Flour!
+In addition, it is exceptionally flavorful, juicy and ultra crispy.
 Karaage (唐揚げ), or Japanese fried chicken, is a classic dish you can find at any Japanese home, bento lunch box, street-side stalls, restaurants, or diners.
 Also, come in bite-size nuggets, anyone who has tried the fried chicken can tell you how deliciously addicting it can be.

 Furthermore, the chicken always turned out with cracker-crisp skin and the meat absolutely something you want to indulge with great abandon.
 It’s essentially bite-size chicken thigh dusted with flour and deep-fried in hot oil.
 With tender and juicy marinated chicken coated in a crispy shell, Karaage is a staple in Japanese home-cooked meals.

 - Japanese Fried Batter Flour: 100g

 - Chicken pieces: 400g – 500g (About 2 chicken thighs)

 - Firstly, add water and flour together.
 Mix well.

 - Then, put the chicken pieces into the mixture and coat each piece.